MaximPodgore/cse15l-lab-reports/index.md

 **Third Step:**

-Now you're going to goof off in in the terminal
+Now you're going to goof off in in the terminal since it is a useful tool for navigating remote computers and servers

 Click [here](https://opensource.com/article/22/5/essential-linux-commands) for some essential linux commands

+Here's a quick breakdown of some useful ones:
+'pwd' prints youre working directory
+'cd~' changes your directory to the root folder
+'ls' shows the contents of the directory you're in
+'cd <directory' allows you to change directories (go down the rabbit hole) 'cd ..' allows you to go out of one folder back to one step before 'touch' makes an empty file
+'mkdir' allows you to make a directory
+'cat' opens a file

-Here's an example of me doing some serious goofing (whatever you do, don't use sudo 🔫):
+Here's an example of me doing some serious goofing with a few of these commands (whatever you do, don't use sudo 🔫):

 ![image](https://maximpodgore.github.io/cse15l-lab-reports/img7.png)